-Last updated on November 25th, 2023 at 11:56 am
+Last updated on February 10th, 2026 at 10:52 am

 It’s a Great Time to Check Out 5 Star Family Friendly Hotels in Pattaya…

-Especially if you’re in Thailand right now.
-The Thai government has worked out a tourism scheme where Thai nationals are offered discounts for hotel stays, to help the all important tourism industry afloat.
+Especially if you’re in Thailand right now, the Thai government has worked out a tourism scheme where Thai nationals are offered discounts for hotel stays, to help the all important tourism industry afloat.

 So how was our room at Mövenpick Siam Na Jomtien Pattaya?
 Did we have to fight through a vicious mob of tourists waiting to get their rooms?